What is the matrix Standard?

 The matrix Standard is an outcome- based standard.
 This means that an Assessor will look not only at processes used to support IAG delivery but also at results achieved.

 Any organisation which manages, administers and delivers an information, advice and/or guidance service to support individuals in their choice of career, learning, work or life goals can become accredited to the matrix Standard.
 It does not matter whether the service or services are delivered face-to-face, through training, learning, remotely, or through a website.

-Organisations that have benefited from working with the Standard include Training Providers, Universities, Further/Higher Education Colleges, Schools and Academies, Sole Traders, Next Step Providers, Voluntary and Community Organisations and Private Businesses.
+Organisations that have benefited from working with the Standard include Training Providers, Universities, Further/Higher Education Colleges, Schools and Academies, Sole Traders, the National Careers Service, Voluntary and Community Organisations and Private Businesses.